kwahsog/SocialMediaCodingExercise/readme.md

-# Social media network coding exercise
+# Social network coding exercise

 Coding exercise, implementing a console based social networking application.
 Please see provided .pdf for full spec and list of actions and valid commands.